eeeelya/eeeelya/README.md

 ### 👨🏻‍💻 About me

-Python Developer and Machine Learning engineer. </br>
+Python Software engineer with solid experience in building web services. </br>

 ### 🛠 Tech Stack